Billy-Spearman-WCCI/RaceCarExtension/README.md

 ## Branching

+* When you switch to a different branch, or if you think a teammate might have pushed something to GitHub, run `git pull`.
+In general, it's always a good time to run `git pull`.
+* It's always a good time to run `git status`.
 * It's a very good idea to have a standard naming convention for branches.
     * RELEASE_YYYY_MM_DD_HH_MM for candidates for QA and perhaps deployment.
     * FEATURE_INITIALS_FEATURENAME for new coding, e.g. `FEATURE_MGF_BETTERCOLLECTIONS`